 St. Francis Guild – They provide support for funeral receptions, any parish wide activities, and altar cleaning.
 For more information, contact Judy Osucha (865-482-2582).

 St. Gertrude de Neville Garden Guild – They help maintain existing decorative/display gardens outside main church, chapel, school, and Parish Office.
 They also help with semi-annual parish clean-up days and manage an annual spring plant sale to fund gardening expenses.
 Members also help and contribute to funeral receptions thru bereavement ministry.
 Guild members contribute to monthly altar care/cleaning.
 For more information, contact Betty Sloop (865-483-2009) or Joan Lane (865-483-7880).

 St. Lucy’s Craft Guild – They are called to support the church through their creative & artistic endeavors.
 St. Lucy’s Guild conducts three craft sales each year.
-The proceeds from Spring & at Christmas sales are donated to St. Mary’s Council of Catholic Women in support of its work & ministries.
-The Fall Festival sale proceeds are donated in support of St. Mary’s School & St. Mary’s Church needs & programs.
+The proceeds from Spring & at Christmas sales are donated to the Saint Mary Council of Catholic Women in support of its work & ministries.
+The Fall Festival sale proceeds are donated in support of Saint Mary School & Saint Mary Church needs & programs.
 For more information, contact Cathy Lowden (865-463-8541).

 St. Veronica Guild – They provide support for funeral receptions, any parish wide activities, and altar cleaning.
 For more information, contact Lynn Christ (865-407-9343) or Jo Ellen Iacovino (865-483-8330).